No products in the cart.

 Networks have gained importance with the spread of computers over the last few decades.
 We use the network for every little task: from sending a file to downloading an attachment from an email.
 There are multiple types of computer networks these days.

-In this article, we have categorized them according to their size as well as their purpose.
+In this article, we have categorized them according to their size and their purpose.

 Pan (Personal Area Network)

 A personal area network is for one’s personal use.
 This is one of the most basic types of networks.
 PAN contains a wireless modem, one or two computers, mobile phones, printers, etc. This network revolves around a single person in a building.
-These networks are safe and secure.
+These networks are safe.
 They are good for small areas.

 LAN (Local Area Network)